LSI Logic

-LSI Logic Corporation was an American company founded in Santa Clara, California, was a pioneer in the ASIC and EDA industries.
-It evolved over time to design and sell semiconductors and software that accelerated storage and networking in data centers, mobile networks and client computing.
+LSI Logic Corporation was an American ASIC and EDA company founded in Santa Clara, California.
+The company designed and sold semiconductors and software that accelerated storage and networking in data centers, mobile networks and client computing.

-In April 2007, LSI Logic merged with Agere Systems and rebranded the firm as LSI Corporation.

-On May 6, 2014, LSI Corporation was acquired by Avago Technologies (now known as Broadcom Inc.) for $6.6 billion.
+In April 2007, LSI Logic merged with Agere Systems and rebranded the firm as LSI Corporation.On May 6, 2014, LSI Corporation was acquired by Avago Technologies (now known as Broadcom Inc.) for $6.6 billion.

 History

 1981–2004

 LSI Logic Corporation was incorporated in November 1980 by Wilfred J. Corrigan and began operating in early 1981 using leased facilities in Santa Clara, California.
 The name "LSI" referred to Large Scale Integration.
-Corrigan recruited co-founders Bill O'Meara (VP Marketing and Sales), Rob Walker (VP Engineering) and Mitchell "Mick" Bohn (CFO) as co-founders.
+Corrigan recruited co-founders Bill O'Meara (VP Marketing and Sales), Rob Walker (VP Engineering) and Mitchell "Mick" Bohn (CFO).
 Initial funding of $6 million came from a consortium of venture capitalists, including Kleiner Perkins Caufield & Byers II, Institutional Venture Partners, and Technical Development Capital Ltd. A second round of $16 million in funding from Sequoia Capital, a group of investment bankers from the UK and First Interstate Bank came In March 1982.
+That year, LSI Logic had $5 million in sales and a loss of $3.7 million.

 The initial plan called for a line of CMOS gate arrays created from “masterslices” which were uncommitted transistors customized to a specific application by the deposition of unique metal interconnections.
 The intention was to have the masterslices manufactured by external semiconductor companies and then do the metallization themselves.
 In order to jump start the business, they licensed an existing CMOS gate array design from California Devices Inc. (CDI) and reverse engineered and improved on an ECL gate array design from Motorola.

 The first interactive CAD system was called LSI Design System (LDS).
 The initial EDA flow was based on simulation from TEGAS and place and route from Silvar-Lisco, integrated on Megatek hardware.
 What made them unique from other ASIC vendors at the time was that they willing to ship the software to their customers rather than keeping it in-house, which was the strategy used by market leaders at the time.
 In 1982 they started development of their own in-house CAD tools and moved to Silicon Graphics hardware.
 By 1988, the EDA industry had developed enough that customers wanted to be able to use 3rd party tools.